 Fellow of ACRM

-The ACRM Fellows Committee and Board of Governors are pleased to recognize Dr. Abiodun Akinwuntan for his outstanding record of professional service to ACRM and for the nationally significant contributions he has made to the field of medical rehabilitation by conferring on him the designation of ACRM Fellow.
+The ACRM Fellows Committee and Board of Governors are pleased to recognize Dr. Andrea Cheville for her outstanding record of professional service to ACRM and for the nationally significant contributions she has made to the field of medical rehabilitation by conferring on her the designation of ACRM Fellow.

-Please join us in congratulating Dr. Akinwuntan.
-He will be recognized for his achievement at the Henry B. Betts Awards Gala on 28 September during the ACRM 2021 VIRTUAL Annual Conference.
+Please join us in congratulating Dr. Cheville.
+She will be recognized for her achievement at the Henry B. Betts Awards Gala on 28 September during the ACRM 2021 VIRTUAL Annual Conference.
 All registered attendees are welcome and encouraged to attend.

 Dr. Cheville received an MD degree from Harvard Medical School and a Masters in Clinical Epidemiology from the University of Pennsylvania.
 She completed her Physical Medicine and Rehabilitation residency at the Kessler Institute for Rehabilitation, as well as a Pain and Palliative Care Fellowship at Memorial Sloan Kettering Cancer Center.
 Dr. Cheville has served as Director of Cancer Rehabilitation and Lymphedema Services for the University of Pennsylvania Medical Center as well as the Mayo Clinic, Rochester.
 Currently, she serves as the Chair of Physical Medicine and Rehabilitation at the Mayo Clinic in Rochester, MN.